ssims18/common-settings/README.md

 # Common-Settings
-A misc. colloection of settings for various programs.
+A misc. collection of settings for various programs.